Common valuations of division polynomials: Introduction

 \begin{theorem} Let $R$ be a discrete valuation ring with quotient field $K$.
 Let $v$ be the valuation of $K$.
 Let $E/K$ be an elliptic curve defined by a Weierstrass model in minimal form with respect to $v$, let $P=(x,y)\in E(K)$ and let $n$ be a positive integer.

 If $P\neq O$ is non-singular modulo $v$, then

 If $P\neq O$ is singular modulo $v$, then

 The function $c_v(nP)$ will be defined in Definition \ref{def:cv} and it is periodic in $n$.
-For the case of standard reduction types at $v$ we compute the value of $n^2c_v(P)-c_v(nP)$ in Table \ref{tab:common_vals}.
+The value of $n^2c_v(P)-c_v(nP)$ is computed in Table \ref{tab:common_vals}, for the case of standard reduction types at $v$, and in Table \ref{tab:common_vals_non_std} for the case of non-standard reduction types.
 The constants $m_P$ and $a_P$ will be defined in the next section. \end{theorem}